 Providing you remember it’s there, this rack offers an easy and safe way to transport even a very long kayak.
 But, because your boat will hang way out the back of your truck bed, you’ll need to take extra care when parking, turning, and in traffic.

-- AirTrip Technology is integrated into the bar to redirect airflow for superior aerodynamics
+- Integrated AirTrip bar technology redirects airflow for superior aerodynamics

 - WindDiffuser technology disturbs airflow to reduce noise and drag for improved fuel economy